woodward/memorex/docs/Anki algorithm mental map - README - Where I got this.txt

 From the Anki code:
 interval = (interval + (time.now - card.due)) * card.ease_factor * config.interval_multiplier * config.easy_multiplier

+NOTE THAT THIS ONLY APPLIES IF TIME_NOW IS GREATER THAN CARD.DUE!!! i.e., you get a little benefit if you are answering a card late.

 ---------------------------------

 This is explained here: